Mae Chan Fault: Tectonic setting

 It lies within the complex zone of collision between the Indian plate and the Eurasian plate.
 The orientation of this plate boundary is highly oblique to the direction of movement of the two plates.
 This has resulted in an area of dominantly strike-slip tectonics with the north–south trending right lateral Sagaing Fault and the northwest–southeast trending right lateral Red River Fault being the largest structures.
 The block between these two major fault zones is characterised by west–east extension combined with a set of sub-parallel west-southwest–east-northeast trending left lateral strike-slip faults, giving an overall transtensional setting.
 This set includes the Jinghong Fault stretching from Kengtung, Myanmar to Xishuangbanna, Yunnan, the Nan Ma Fault, Muang Houn Fault, and Dien Bien Phu Fault.

 Seismic hazard

 It has become "more active" since the 2004 Indian Ocean earthquake.
-The 2011 Tarlay earthquake originated 20–30 km north of this fault, most likely on the roughly parallel Nan Ma Fault, killing over 100 people.
+The 2011 Tarlay earthquake originated 20–30 km north of this fault, most likely on the roughly parallel Nam Ma Fault, killing over 100 people.

 A Japanese study found that it is capable of producing a 7.0 magnitude quake, and is considered as one of two of the most "worrying" faults in Thailand.